freenas/freenas-docs/userguide/tn_vcenter.rst

 Select an existing replication from the list and click :guilabel:`Edit` to modify the replication.
 Editing a replication provides the same options as :ref:`creating a replication
-<replicationcreate>`.
-Make any adjustments to the replication
+<vcenter_replication_create_fig>`.
+Make any adjustments to the
-configuration and click :guilabel:`OK` to save the new settings.
+replication configuration and click :guilabel:`OK` to save the new settings.

 .. index:: vCenter Zvols